systemed/tilemaker/README.md

 You might also find these resources helpful:

 * Read our [introduction to vector tiles](docs/VECTOR_TILES.md).
-* See a workflow for "Generating self-hosted maps using tilemaker" at https://blog.kleunen.nl/blog/tilemaker-generate-map.
 * See https://github.com/mapbox/awesome-vector-tiles for a list of renderers which support vector tiles.

 ## Why tilemaker?